 - Ordering textbooks by the established deadline.
 This helps the bookstore to acquire a larger number of used textbooks (thus helping to keep costs down for students) and assures that the required resources for classes will be available at the beginning of the semester. - Submitting grades by the established deadline.
-Please remember that submitting grades and positive attendance hours on time is very important to your students, as their grades may impact their opportunities to transfer and to maintain financial aid eligibility. - Refraining from cancelling classes or arranging for substitutes on their own (but instead working through their division offices).
+Please remember that submitting grades and positive attendance hours on time is very important to your students, as their grades may impact their opportunities to transfer and to maintain financial aid eligibility. - Refraining from cancelling classes or arranging for substitutes on their own (but instead working through their division offices). - Locking doors and turning off and securing all computer equipment and overhead projectors at the end of the class period.

-Meet their contractual obligations by:
+(Full-Time Only) Meet their contractual obligations by: